 Personal Loyal.
 Eager to learn and collaborate.
 Excellent time management and work ethic.

-Rock Climbing, Volunteering, Traveling, Karate, Tai Chi, Running, Rowing, Windsurfing, Figure Skating, Swimming, Hiking, Skiing, Playing Piano, Teaching, Photography, Other cultural and outdoor activities
+Rock Climbing, Volunteering, AirBnb-ing, Traveling, Running, Rowing, Windsurfing, Figure Skating, Swimming, Hiking, Skiing, Playing Piano, Teaching, Photography, Multicultural and outdoor activities